LightestBit/LightestBit/README.md

 - 👋 Hi, I’m @LightestBit
 - 👀 I’m interested in cybersecurity and safety
-- 🌱 I’m currently learning python, HTML, JS, and CSS
+- 🌱 I’m currently learning Python, HTML, JS, and CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some science and coding/cybersecurity projects
-- 📫 How to reach me ...
+- 📫 How to reach me: here (idk how)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love the show Matha Speaks

 <!---
 LightestBit/LightestBit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.